Our Staff

 Nancy Cormier, LICSW

-Nancy is a Licensed Independent Clinical Social Worker, as well as a licensed Massachusetts School Social Worker/School Adjustment Counselor.
-In that capacity, she has worked in elementary, middle and high schools.
-In addition to working with children, Nancy enjoys working with adolescents and adults.
-Her experience includes treating clients of all ages experiencing depression, anxiety, anger management, stress management, family conflicts, grief and loss, as well as self-esteem and relational issues.
+Nancy is a Licensed Independent Clinical Social Worker, who graduated from Salem State University with a Masters In Social Work in 2009.
+Her experience includes treating clients experiencing depression, anxiety, anger management, stress management, family conflicts, grief and loss, as well as self-esteem and relational issues.
 Nancy utilizes strengths-based clinical skills to create positive, affirming relationships in order to facilitate clients’ successfully attaining their goals.
+Nancy also has experience incorporating a Christian worldview into the treatment process, for those clients for whom that is important.

 Leave a Reply